SFTtech/nyan/doc/nyan.md

     * What we next is patch `TentacleMonster -> Unit, MonsterBase` with `+`
     * The linearization will result in `TentacleMonster -> MonsterBase -> Unit`
 * The patch will fail to be loaded if:
-  * Any of the patch targets is now known
+  * The patch target is not known
-  * Any of changed members is not present in all the patch targets
+  * Any of changed members is not present in the patch target
   * Any of the added parents is not known
   * -> Blind patching is not allowed
 * The patch will succeed to load if:
-  * Any patch target already has the parent to be added
+  * The patch target already inherits from a parent to be added
   * -> Inheritance patching doesn't conflict with other patches